-A Classic and Heroic Dance Rumored to be a Favorite of Masamune Date, Samurai Lord of the Sendai Domain
+Admire a Classic and Heroic Dance Rumored to be a Favorite of Masamune Date, Samurai Lord of the Sendai Domain!

 Michinoku Shishi Odori, or "Michinoku Deer Dance," is a traditional folk performing art originating in Ichihasara, Kurihara City, with a 400 year old tradition and history.
 The popular dance can actually also be found in neighboring prefectures too, notably in southern Iwate Prefecture, a former region of the Sendai Domain.
 The term Michinoku refers to the historical name for today's north-eastern Tohoku Region, spanning today's Fukushima, Miyagi, Iwate and Aomori Prefectures.